BertrandBordage/django-terms/README.rst

 --------------------------

 A few side effects are therefore happening during HTML reconstruction.
-I don't see why they could be undesired, but here is a list of them.
+I don't see why they could be undesired, but here is a list of them:

 * Entity names and numbers (e.g. ``&eacute;``, ``&#233;``, …) are unescaped.
   This means they are replaced with their unicode characters